 The global tomato processing industry

-On a global scale, the annual production of fresh tomatoes amounts to approximately 160 million tonnes.
-In comparison, three times more potatoes and six times more rice are grown around the world (FAO, 2016).
+On a global scale, the annual production of fresh tomatoes amounts to approximately 180 million tonnes.
+In comparison, two times more potatoes and four times more rice are grown around the world (FAO, 2019).
 However, about a quarter of those 160 million tonnes are grown for the processing industry, which makes tomatoes the world’s leading vegetable for processing.
-Almost 40 million tonnes of tomatoes are processed every year in factories belonging to the greatest labels of the global food industry.
+Almost 39 million tonnes of tomatoes are processed every year in factories belonging to the greatest labels of the global food industry.

-Despite the fact that many countries have a tomato processing industry, this production is strongly concentrated and the ten largest producing countries account for some 84 % of the world’s yearly production.
+Despite the fact that many countries have a tomato processing industry, this production is strongly concentrated and the ten largest producing countries account for some 83 % of the world’s yearly production.
 However, in recent years, the quantities processed outside these ten countries are increasing steadily and the share of Top10 in global activity tends to decrease.

 In commercial terms, exchange volumes and commercial results also position the tomato processing sector among the main players of the global food industry.
-It can be said that in the 2015/2016 financial year, the 13 main production and exchange countries (7 in the EU, China, the USA, Turkey, Iran, Chile and Ukraine) exported approximately 7.1 million tonnes (2% more than in previous MY) of finished products in the three leading tomato categories: paste (3.35 million tonnes), canned tomatoes (whole or pieced, peeled or unpeeled - 1.3 million tonnes) and tomato sauces & ketchup (1.33 million tonnes).
-Paste is the main tomato product, both in production volume and in commercial value: in 2016, annual exports of tomato paste generated more than USD 3.35 billion (EUR 2.8 billion) of the USD 5.98 billion (EUR 5.4 billion) generated by this market.
+It can be said that in the 2022/2023 financial year, the main production and exchange countries (of which 7 in the EU, China, the USA, Turkey, Iran, Chile and Ukraine) exported approximately 7.1 million tonnes (2% more than in previous MY) of finished products in the three leading tomato categories: paste (3.6 million tonnes), canned tomatoes (whole or pieced, peeled or unpeeled - 1.9 million tonnes) and tomato sauces & ketchup (1.56 million tonnes).
+Paste is the main tomato product, both in production volume and in commercial value: in 2022/2023, global exports of tomato paste generated more than USD 4.8 billion of the USD 9.2 billion generated by the global trade of tomato products.